aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_initializeenvironment.rst

         refer to compute server machines using their names or their IP addresses.

-    *port*
-        The port number used to connect to the compute server.
-Use the default value of -1, which indicates that the default port should be used, unless your server administrator has changed the recommended port settings.

     *password*
         The password for gaining access to the specified compute servers.
 Do not specify this argument if no password is required.